Borneo Airways Limited

 Borneo Airways Limited also known as Borneo Airways (Sharikat Penerbangan Borneo), was the flag carrier and the principal domestic airline in British Borneo (later constituting the Malaysian states of Sabah and Sarawak and the country of Brunei Darussalam) based in Labuan between 1957 until 1 April 1965 when it merged with its Malaysian Airways.

-The airline was originally founded in 1953 as Sabah Airways Limited.
+The airline was originally founded in 1949 as Sabah Airways Limited.
 (SAL), to operate an air route between Sandakan and Jesselton (present-day Kota Kinabalu).
 Acting as a subsidiary of Malayan Airways, the airline operated scheduled passenger service, as well as cargo, mail and chartered services primarily on the three British Borneo (and the subsequent corresponding East Malaysian and Brunei) territories.

-MASwings, a regional subsidiary of Malaysia Airlines can be considered as a contemporary successor of Borneo Airways, due to its shared origin and the common function as the inter-Borneo arm of the carrier.
+AirBorneo (formerly MASwings), state-owned regional airline owned by the Sarawak Government, may be regarded as a contemporary successor to Borneo Airways, given its shared operational lineage and its similar role as an inter-Borneo air carrier.

 History

-1953-1957: Sabah Airways Ltd.
+1949–1957: Sabah Airways Ltd.

-Borneo Airways traced its history to Sabah Airways Ltd. (SAL), established by the Straits Steamship Company and the government of British North Borneo.
+Borneo Airways traced its history to Sabah Airways Ltd. (SAL), formed by Mansfield and Company Limited and established by the Straits Steamship Company and the government of British North Borneo.
 A subsidiary of Malayan Airways, the airline was launched in order to provide internal feeder service and rural flights in the territory.

 The proving flights started in May 1953 followed by a scheduled twice weekly flights in June 1953, linking Jesselton and Sandakan via Kudat, Ranau and Keningau.
 The operation later continued to Tawau in September 1953 and Lahad Datu in 1954.

 By 1955, the network was broadened into the State of Brunei and the Colony of Sarawak, with the airline acquiring the third de Havilland Dragon Rapide essential for its expansion.
 The base was also being shifted to Labuan Airport, replacing Sandakan Aerodrome, due to its more central geographical location for the routes.